 - Bake cookies in the oven until light golden brown on the edges, about 10 – 13 minutes.

-- Allow to fully cool on baking sheet.
+- Transfer to a baking rack to cool completely, you can also allow to fully cool on baking sheet.

 To Make Sandwiches